hyperledger/aries-rfcs/features/0454-present-proof-v2/README.md

 * `comment` -- a field that provides some human readable information about the proposed presentation.
 * `formats` -- contains an entry for each `filter~attach` array entry, including an optional value of the attachment `@id` (if attachments are present) and the verifiable presentation format and version of the attachment.
 Accepted values for the `format` items are provided in the per format "Attachment" sections immediately below.
-* `proposal~attach` -- an optional array of attachments that further define the presentation request being proposed.
+* `proposals~attach` -- an optional array of attachments that further define the presentation request being proposed.
 This might be used to clarify which formats or format versions are wanted.

-If the `proposal~attach` is not provided, the `attach_id` item in the `formats` array should not be provided.
+If the `proposals~attach` is not provided, the `attach_id` item in the `formats` array should not be provided.
 That form of the `propose-presentation` message is to indicate the presentation formats supported by the prover, independent of the verifiable presentation request content.

 #### Negotiation and Preview